alexanderjt3/techgear/docs/slides.md

 # Step 6a: MCP Registration - Resource

-Register the HTML template with the tool server (MCP)
+Here we register our widget's HTML with the MCP server as a "resource".
+We fetch the rendered HTML from our Next.js page and wrap it in a special MIME type (`text/html+skybridge`) that tells ChatGPT "this is a widget template".
+The metadata describes what the widget does and how it should be displayed.

 <style>
 pre, code, .shiki {
-  font-size: 0.55rem !important;
+  font-size: 0.5rem !important;
   line-height: 1.2 !important;
 }
 </style>